+- In June 2019, City of Brampton Council unanimously voted to declare a climate emergency.

+- Council also approved

+Brampton's Community Energy

+and Emissions Reduction Plan

+(CEERP) in September 2020.

-- In June 2019, The City of Brampton bolstered their commitment to battling climate change when Council unanimously voted to declare a climate emergency. - To address this crisis, the City must urgently reduce GHG emissions and prepare for the consequences of a warming planet.
+- To address this crisis, the city must urgently reduce GHG emissions and prepare for the consequences of a warming planet.